 Professor Jennifer Davidson, Executive Director of CELCIS and Inspiring Children’s Futures, said: "The Sustainable Development Goals commit to ‘leaving no one behind’ but this cannot be fulfilled if the rights of children – and justice for all children – are not made a reality.

-"Justice systems affect children in many ways; children are rights holders and often human rights defenders, but also, children may be victims, offenders or witnesses, and in each of these contexts, children must have access to specialist and differentiated justice systems that are in line with their stage of development and recognise international law.
+"Justice systems affect children in many ways; children are rights holders and can be human rights defenders, but also, children may be victims, witnesses, or accused of an offences, or because intervention is required for their care and protection, and in each of these contexts, children must have access to specialist and differentiated justice systems that are in line with their stage of development, and recognise international law.
 Only then will children experience meaningful justice, and be adequately protected from injustice.